realmagicgreen/magicgreenastro/src/pages/articles/2018-06-10-dracaena-benefits.md

 ---
+layout: ../../layouts/Base.astro
 title: Dracaena Benefits
 subtitle: "This plant removes many pollutants.
 It's perfect for an healthy home."
 description: People use Dracaena for the health benefits they offer.
 Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species. # max 160 digits
 category: health
 date: 2018-06-10
 published: true